 - Retail components of card activity have shown a slightly better improvement than wider spending over the last 2wks, 'hospitality' improving in line with the broader stabilisation in discretionary services and other retail segments - basic food and non-food retail - holding up slightly better than other spending components.
-Overall momentum has lifted towards 1%qtr with steady growth across non-hospitality segments. - The preliminary ABS estimate for February retail sales is due to be released on March 28.
-Recent reads have outperformed our card-based measures - allowing for this, the latest card data would be broadly consistent with another monthly gains for the official measure.
-Note that the ABS is winding down this survey measure, progressively moving to card-based estimates (see here).
+Overall momentum is holding around 1%qtr centred on steady gains across non-hospitality segments. - The preliminary ABS estimate for February retail sales showed a 0.3% gain, with sales down 0.3% over the 3mths to Feb vs the 3mths to Nov.
+The quarterly pace is in line with our card-based measures, which in turn suggest March should see a somewhat better gain.
+Monthly inflation reads suggest prices have not played a big part in recent shifts.